cluffa/stat4620project/README.md

 # stat4620project
 Machine Learing rf model in R

-/EDA was created by classmates
+/EDA was created in colaboration with classmates